nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `DoDo-Bird` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Add a task
+#### Use case: UC01 - Add a task

 **MSS**

-1. User enter command to add a task
+1. User enter command to add a task with specified parameters
+2. System parses the command and adds the task with the specified parameters
+3. System saves the current data into storage
+4. System updates the GUI to indicate the newest task added and the latest saved time.

-2. DoDo-Bird displays information of the task and all empty fields Use case ends.
+Use case ends.

 **Extensions**

-2a.
-User adds a task with same name as an existing task
+1a.
+User adds a task with same parameters

+> 1a1.
+System shows an message that informs the user that a similar task already exist in the list.  <br>
+Use case resumes at step 1

+1b.
+User adds a task with invalid parameters

-> DoDo-Bird shows an error message <br>
+> 1b1.
+System shows an message that informs the user which parameters are invalid <br>
-  User case ends
+Use case resumes at step 1

-#### Use case: Delete task
+#### Use case: UC02 - Delete task

 **MSS**

 1. User requests to list tasks
-2. DoDo-Bird shows a list of tasks
+2. System shows a list of tasks
 3. User requests to delete a specific task in the list
-4. DoDo-Bird asks the user to confirm
-5. User confirms the deletion
-6. DoDo-Bird deletes the task <br>
+4. System deletes the task <br>

 Use case ends.

 **Extensions**
 2a.
-User does not confirm

-> Use case ends

-2b.
 The list is empty

 > Use case ends

 3a.
 The given index is invalid

 > 3a1.
-DoDo-Bird shows an error message <br>
+System shows an error message informing the user that the index selected is invalid <br>
   Use case resumes at step 2

-#### Use case: Search tasks by keyword
+#### Use case: UC03 - Search tasks by keyword

 **MSS**

-1. User enter command to search tasks by keywords such as name, details, starting date, end date, tags or priority level.
+1. User enter command to search tasks by keywords
-2. DoDo-Bird displays a list of tasks which contain those keywords.
+2. System displays a list of tasks which contain those keywords.

 Use case ends.

+#### Use case: UC04 - Mark a task as completed

+**MSS**

+1. User requests to list tasks
+2. System shows a list of tasks
+3. User requests to mark a specific task in the list as completed
+4. System marks the task as completed
+5. System updates UI to show all tasks that are completed<br>

+Use case ends.

+**Extensions**
+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+System shows an error message informing the user that the index selected is invalid <br>
+  Use case resumes at step 2

 <!-- @@author A0093896H -->
 ## Appendix C : Non Functional Requirements

-1. (Availability/Interoperability) Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
+1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
+(Availability/Interoperability)
-2. (Capacity) Should be able to hold up to 1000 Tasks and Events.
+2. Should be able to hold up to 1000 Tasks.
-3. (Maintainability) Should come with automated unit tests and open source code.
+3. Should come with automated unit tests and open source code.
+(Maintainability)
-4. (Performance) Should be able to respond any command within 3 seconds.
+4. Should be able to respond any command within 3 seconds.
+(Performance)
-5. (Security/Data Integrity) Should encrypt data.
-6. (Reliability/Recoverability) Should be able to attempt to recover data for corrupted data files.

 <!-- @@author A0138967J -->
 ## Appendix D : Glossary